msteffan/fundamentals/02_know_your_computer/17_project.md

 Here is the file structure that we want to have at the end of this exercise to set up for our first project.

-<font color="red">**WORK IN YOUR NITROUS BOX FOR THIS EXERCISE**</font>

 ```
-workspace
-└── wdi
+wdi
   └── fundamentals
         └── project_todo
             ├── main.rb
             └── readme.md
 ```

-The `workspace` folder should already exist on your Nitrous box.

-Inside `workspace`, we are going to create a `wdi` folder.
-This folder is going to contain a `fundamentals` folder.
+We recommend you put your `wdi` folder inside your Home directory (`/Users/[your username]`).
+Your `wdi` folder is going to contain a `fundamentals` folder.
 You can put other work related to these exercises in here as well.

 Of importance to us right now, the `fundamentals` folder is going to contain a `project_todo` folder, inside which we are going to create our project files.
 The first